CliniBench: A Clinical Outcome Prediction Benchmark for Generative and Encoder-Based Language Models: Results

-In addition to presenting quantitative results, we conduct a qualitative analysis of 20 randomly sampled examples with an especially low macro recall per experiment from the Qwen2-72B and Qwen2-72B-Instruct in zero-shot, few-shot (BM-25), and chain-of-thought settings.
+In addition to presenting quantitative results, we conduct a qualitative analysis of 20 randomly sampled examples with especially low macro recall from Qwen2-72B and Qwen2-72B-Instruct in zero-shot, few-shot (BM-25), and chain-of-thought settings.
 From our analysis, we deduce the following error classes:

-\paragraph{Low variance outputs in generative LLMs.} We observe that generative models sometimes tend to repeat certain outputs or generate text with little to no variance (e.g. \textit{Lung Cancer, Lung Carcinoma, Cancer}...).
-This leads to a lower number of predicted codes after mapping and deduplication.
-The results indicate that this behavior mainly appears for few-shot augmentation as 80\% of conducted one-shot predictions and 75\% of five-shot prediction have a low variance output.
-The results reported in \cref{fig:pred_len} suggest that this behavior exists for all models, including the zero-shot scenario, because all models predict less than the expected 20 codes on average.
-Furthermore, we observe that chain-of-thought leads to similar results, with 50\% of the examples that fall under this error class.
-Finally, we find that non-instruct fine-tuned models generate more varied output and thus more diverse diagnoses.
+\paragraph{Low variance outputs in generative LLMs.} We observe that generative models sometimes generate text with little to no variance (e.g., \textit{Lung Cancer, Lung Carcinoma, Cancer}), leading to fewer predicted codes after deduplication.
+This behavior appears mainly in few-shot augmentation (80\% of one-shot, 75\% of five-shot predictions) and 50\% of CoT predictions.
+As shown in \cref{fig:pred_len}, all models predict fewer than the expected 20 codes on average, suggesting this issue exists across scenarios.
+Non-instruct fine-tuned models generate more varied output and thus more diverse diagnoses.

-\paragraph{Unrelated generated text.} Furthermore, we analyzed how often the generative LLMs produce valid but irrelevant text (e.g. procedures instead of diagnoses) or non-meaningful text at all (\textit{diagnosis 1}, \textit{diagnosis 2}, \textit{diagnosis 3} ...).
-We observe that especially in the zero-shot case and for non-instruct fine-tuned models 65\% of the errors originate from unrelated but still meaningful output.
-In the analyzed examples, we often find that the model outputs procedures instead of diagnoses or copies parts of the shown admission note.
-We find that a single few-shot example specifically increases the number of non meaningful generated text in 20\% of the cases.
-This could imply that the model focuses on structural elements of the provided demonstration instead of task-specific information.
+\paragraph{Unrelated generated text.} We find that LLMs frequently produce valid but irrelevant text (e.g., procedures instead of diagnoses) or non-meaningful text (e.g., \textit{diagnosis 1, diagnosis 2, diagnosis 3}).
+In zero-shot settings with non-instruct models, 65\% of errors originate from unrelated meaningful output, where models often output procedures or copy parts of the admission note.
+Interestingly, a single few-shot example increases non-meaningful text generation in 20\% of cases, suggesting the model focuses on structural rather than task-specific elements.